View Larger Map

 Jan 13

 the afternoon took us down the 1 on the Big Sur Coast.
 Fantastic curvies amongst sea cliffs and remote rocky beaches.
 We found a campsite to settle down for the evening.
 We set up our new tent from Hilleberg, one of the world's best tentmakers.
-This thing really is quite an engineering feat.
-If you are a gearhead, do yourself a favor and check one of these things out.

 As we were setting up our tent a guy camping next to us, Chuck, came over and struck up a conversation.
 I won't go into too much detail but we ended up drinking some Makers Mark with him later in the night and having one hell of a great conversation.
 In fact, we made friends with all the people surrounding us at the campground.
 One thing about motorcycle touring, it is so damn easy to talk to people.
 People are usually quite curious about what we are up to and generally friendly beyond belief.